Class ConstraintProto.Builder

 The bool_or constraint forces at least one literal to be true.

-.operations_research.sat.BoolArgumentProto bool_or = 3;
+.operations_research.sat.BoolArgumentProto bool_or = 3;- Specified by:

 - The boolOr.